 Newsprint is a grade of paper used primarily for printing newspapers, advertising inserts and advertising mailers.
-It comes not in sheets but in huge, long roles for use in web offset, letterpress and flexographic printers.
-As the digitizing of information has advanced, it will comes as no surpirse to see that the demand for newsprint has been on the decline.
-We made a graph to show how the value of newsprint shipments by the paper industry have faired over the last fifteen years in the United States.
+It comes not in sheets but in huge, long rolls for use in web offset, letterpress and flexographic printers.
+As the digitizing of information has advanced, it will come as no surprise to see that the demand for newsprint has been on the decline.
+We made a graph to show how the value of newsprint shipments by the paper industry have fared over the last fifteen years in the United States.
 The newsprint industry is designated as NAICS 322122 by the U.S. Census Bureau.

 Since the majority of newsprint is used in the production of newspapers, the decline of the newspaper industry is mirrored in the decline of newsprint production.
-Among the factors causing a decline in the newspaper industry are a declining readership, particularly that of young audults, the rise of digital editions for which paid subscriptions are far less, and the decline in advertising revenue that has resulted as advertisers’ budgets are being split between a growing number of media outlets, many online.
-For figures on the newspaper industry, check our earlier posts on that market, here.
+Among the factors causing a decline in the newspaper industry are a declining readership, particularly that of young adults, the rise of digital editions for which paid subscriptions are far less, and the decline in advertising revenue that has resulted as advertisers’ budgets are being split among a growing number of media outlets, many online.
+For figures on the newspaper industry, check our earlier post on that market, here.